Connect with us

 Carbon footprint

-Kim Heybroek, Volvo CE Emerging Technologies Research Engineer, said the electro-hydraulic system will help customers to cut costs while reducing their carbon footprint.
+Kim Heybroek, Volvo CE Emerging Technologies Research Engineer, said the electro-hydraulic system will help customers cut costs while reducing their carbon footprint.

 “The potential in the innovation has been a strong driver for us in the project as we see the significant benefits it will offer for our customers,” Kim said.

-Due to significant reduction of energy losses and the power input from hydraulic accumulators, a small power source can be used on an excavator.
+Due to the significant reduction of energy losses and the power input from hydraulic accumulators, a small power source can be used on an excavator.

 Besides, the need for cooling is greatly reduced.

-And where bigger power source is available, cycle times can be shortened – for instance when loading a truck.
+And where the bigger power source is available, cycle times can be shortened – for instance when loading a truck.
 This boosts efficiency while lowering operational costs for the client.

 James Baraza, a Mechanical Engineering graduate from JKUAT, specializes in heavy equipment and brings 10+ years of construction industry experience and technical expertise to his reporting.